-ABIM's collaboration with the Accreditation Council for Continuing Medical Education (ACCME) provides the opportunity for ABIM Board Certified physicians who are maintaining their certification to earn MOC points for thousands of accredited CME activities.
+ABIM's collaboration with the Accreditation Council for Continuing Medical Education (ACCME) provides the opportunity for ABIM Board Certified physicians to earn MOC points for thousands of accredited CME activities.

 Visit CME Finder to search the list of CME activities that earn ABIM MOC points.